-We concentrate on the value-formation ages of 12 to 18, creating opportunities for youth and their families to build relationships across faith and other boundaries and become ambassadors for coexistence and justice.
-Through a six-year sequence of summer programs and monthly school year activities, we equip participants with the knowledge, skills, and relationships to promote interfaith understanding, advocate for social change, and take action for peace in Boston and beyond.
+Kids4Peace Boston (K4PB) is an interfaith youth leadership organization that creates opportunities for young people, ages 12 – 18 (in grades 6 – 12), to build relationships across faith and other boundaries and become ambassadors for coexistence and justice.
+Through school year and summer programs, we equip participants with the knowledge, skills, and relationships they need to promote interfaith understanding, advocate for social change, and take action for peace and justice in Boston and beyond.
 K4PB believes that youth can and must change our world!

-Kids4Peace Boston (K4PB) offers an integrated, year-round, six-year Peace Leader Program focused on the peacebuilding aspirations of middle and high school youth from many different communities throughout the Boston-area.
+Kids4Peace Boston offers a year-round Peace Leader Program focused on the peace building aspirations of middle and high school youth from many different communities throughout the Boston-area.

 Among interfaith and peace building organizations, Kids4Peace Boston is distinctive in several important ways:

-- Over the course of six years (7th – 12th grades), K4PB participants foster relationships across boundaries, gain and use peace leadership skills, develop global and local insights on peace and justice, build an appreciation for the faiths of others, and have fun together!
+- During their time in K4PB, youth foster relationships across boundaries, gain and use peace leadership skills, develop global and local insights on peace and justice, build an appreciation for the faiths of others, and have fun together!

-- We build bridges among a diverse group of youth, families, and communities.
-Boston-area participants represent a wide spectrum of Christian, Muslim, and Jewish religious practices, urban and suburban neighborhoods, ethnicities, races, and income levels.
+- K4PB builds bridges among a diverse group of youth, families, and communities.
+Boston-area participants represent a wide spectrum of Christian, Muslim, and Jewish religious practices, urban and suburban neighborhoods, ethnic backgrounds, races, and income levels.

 - During monthly school-year experiential learning activities and 1-2 week immersive summer programs, participants actively learn, apply, and improve their leadership skills.
 (Learn more about our Youth Empowerment Model)

 K4PB middle school and high school youth can be found throughout Greater Boston promoting interfaith understanding and working towards justice and peace as they:

-- Conducting workshops for youth at local temples, mosques, churches, and schools
+- Conduct workshops that promote interfaith understanding for youth at local temples, mosques, churches, and schools

-- Standing up for tolerance and diversity in their schools and communities and resolving real-life conflicts that arise around them
+- Stand up for tolerance and diversity in their schools and communities and resolving real-life conflicts that arise around them

-Kids4Peace Boston is a registered 501(c)(3) charitable organization and collaborates with many partners including Kids4Peace International (Kids4Peace Jerusalem and other American Chapters), Jerusalem Peacebuilders, the American Youth Foundation, and many local churches, mosques, and temples.
+Kids4Peace Boston is a registered 501(c)(3) charitable organization that collaborates with many partners including Kids4Peace International (Kids4Peace Jerusalem and other American Chapters), Jerusalem Peacebuilders, the American Youth Foundation, and many local churches, mosques, and temples.